Nicanor95/macgen/README.md

 # macgen
- It generates random MAC addressess, random practice thing I did.
+ It generates random MAC addressess, practice thing I did.

+ `OUIS.txt` is not needed.